kdpuvvadi/blog/_posts/2023-10-28-pihole-gravity-troubleshoot.md

   - 1.1.1.1
 ```

 I was running pi-hole on my `Pi Zero W` before.
 Before retiring that old friend, migrated pi-hole from that to my docker host.
 Re-used the compose file.
 IP of that pi was `10.20.20.23`.
 At that time, that service was still running.
 Never had any issues after that. `watchtower` was managing the updates.
-But for some god forsacker reason, After watchtower updated the pi-hole container, problem occured.
+But for some god forsaken reason, After watchtower updated the pi-hole container, problem occurred.

 Changed the ip to loopback address,